Ranchero-Software/NetNewsWireHelp/pages/iCloud.markdown

 This really is **not** recommended, but if you get desperate, you can start over from scratch.

 1. Export an OPML file of your current iCloud account.
-2. Delete all iCloud accounts from all of your devices.
+2. Delete all iCloud accounts from NetNewsWire on all of your devices.
 3. Under Settings, go to your Apple ID and select iCloud.
 Select Manage Account Storage (Manage... on macOS) and look for NetNewsWire.
 Select it and then delete your NetNewsWire data from iCloud.
 4. On one device, create a new iCloud account.